Recon-Fuzz/recon-docs/src/extra/advanced.md

 ## Target Functions

-For each contract you want to fuzz, select the state-changing functions (target functions) you want to include in your fuzzing suite.
+For each contract you want to fuzz (your target contract), select the state-changing functions (target functions) you want to include in your fuzzing suite.
 Wrap the function in a handler which passes in the input to the function call and allows the fuzzer to test random values.

 ```solidity
 // contract to target